 Finding An Anxiety Service Dog

 If you experience anxiety, you may have considered a service dog, support dog, or another kind of support animal to help quell your symptoms.
-While service animals can be advantageous for people with physical disabilities, they can also be helpful for people experiencing anxiety.
-Service dogs can be a productive alternative to isolation and may help provide relief from challenging symptoms.
+While service animals can be advantageous for people with physical disabilities, they can also be helpful for people experiencing anxiety and other mental health conditions.
+Service dogs can be a productive alternative to isolation and may help provide relief from challenging mental health symptoms.
 You may have many questions about service dogs, which can lead to an information overload.
 If you’re interested in getting a service dog to assist with your anxiety and have questions, consider reading through the following article for a quick introduction to these types of service animals.

 Wondering if an anxiety service animal could help you?